VedantKh/personal/src/routes/experience/+page.md

 brokerage at 20, so retreated to the comfort of a Math major at Stanford.

-Internalized that the pain of entrepreneurship is only worth it for the right problems.

 # Friends and Family

 Built a strong community of builders at Stanford and raised $200k to give out in grants.
-Here are my [thoughts](https://friendsandfam.xyz/builder-fellowships) about why this is important.
+Here are my [thoughts](https://friendsandfam.xyz/manifesto) about why this is important.

 # Martian